 Additionally, there is a regenerative phenomenon between vitamin C and E. They restore and enhance each other.
 The derivatives do not.

 And finally, Dr. Fulton offered this caveat:

 Consumer, beware of all the new stuff.
 If your skin does not react, develop a rosy red hue and begin to feel tight, you have wasted your money.

-Vivant’s formulator and co-founder, Dr. James Fulton, was a scientist, surgeon, and dermatologist.
+Vivant’s formulator, Dr. James Fulton, was a scientist, surgeon, and dermatologist.
 He named Spin Trap after the scientific process of detecting, trapping, and neutralizing spinning free radical molecules.
 We have recently changed the name to be a bit more user-friendly.
 Dr. Fulton’s original Spin Trap formula is now Pure C + E. We’ve also updated the packaging with a new airless pump to preserve the formula’s purity.

 Choose from our hand-picked range